2022 Wellington protest: First week

-On 6 February, Waitangi day, two convoys of vehicles travelled from Cape Reinga in the North Island and Bluff in the South Island to Wellington, departing at 6:30 am.
+On 6 February, Waitangi Day, two convoys of vehicles travelled from Cape Reinga in the North Island and Bluff in the South Island to Wellington, departing at 6:30 am.
 The South Island convoy was led by Derek Broomhall.
 Opponents sought to disrupt the convoys' journeys by spreading disinformation about travel itineraries on the Convoy's Telegram and Zello channels.
 In addition, opponents also hacked into the Convoy's Spotify playlist and added songs deemed objectionable by the organisers, including Rebel Son's "Redneck Piece of White Trash," The Offspring's "Why Don't You Get a Job?", and Peaches' "Dumb F**k."

 The presence of motorbikes, trucks, and cars created major traffic jams and disruption in the Wellington Central Business District.
 In response, Prime Minister Ardern and the Leader of the Opposition, Christopher Luxon, stated that they would not meet with the convoy participants.
 Despite convoy vehicles illegally blocking roads and occupying pedestrian areas, the Wellington City Council declined to issue infringement notices due to concerns over staff safety.
 Protesters erected tents and marquees on Parliament grounds, with at least 100 people camping overnight.

 The next day protesters attempted to push through a fence outside Parliament but were stopped by Police, who formed a ring around the entrance to the Parliament Buildings.
 Three men were arrested and issued with trespass notices.
 One of those arrested was the conspiracy theorist Brett Powers, who unsuccessfully attempted to arrest Minister of Health Andrew Little for alleged culpability in vaccine deaths.
 Police also issued orders for protesters to remove their tents and marquees from Parliament grounds.
 The attempt to breach the police line outside Parliament may have sparked tensions between the original organisers (who advocated calm) and Counterspin (who pushed for the storming of Parliament).

-Police attempted to forcibly remove the protesters from Parliament grounds on the 10th February.
+Police attempted to forcibly remove the protesters from Parliament grounds on 10 February.
 One hundred and twenty two protesters were arrested on charges of trespass and obstruction.
 About 27 protesters were held in custody overnight after refusing to sign their bail bonds.
 Following the failed attempt, 900 police officers in Wellington and 150 reinforcements were brought in from across the country.
 Protesters parked their vehicles the streets around Parliament, leading to the closure of several businesses and the National Library of New Zealand.
 The Police began working with Wellington City Council parking wardens to issue infringement notices to the protesters' illegally parked vehicles and to prevent food trucks bringing food to the protesters.